valentinfrlch/ha-llmvision/README.md

 Simply obtain an API key from [OpenAI](https://platform.openai.com/api-keys) and enter it in the Home Assistant UI during setup.
 A pricing calculator is available here: [https://openai.com/api/pricing/](https://openai.com/api/pricing/).

+### Anthropic
+Obtain an API key from [Anthropic](https://claude.ai/) and enter it in the Home Assistant UI during setup.
+Pricing is available here: [Anthropic image cost](https://docs.anthropic.com/en/docs/build-with-claude/vision#calculate-image-costs).
+Images can be downscaled with the built-in downscaler.

 ### LocalAI
 To use LocalAI you need to have a LocalAI server running.
 You can find the installation instructions [here](https://localai.io/basics/getting_started/).
 During setup you'll need to provide the IP address of your machine and the port on which LocalAI is running (default is 8000).